poulsp/docker-Alice-Linux-x86/README.md

 ```
 During installation, command must be `command: bash /start-scripts/start-alice-manual.sh`

-As you can see in the repository, there is also a companion mosquitto and node red docker build.
+As you can see in the repository, there is also a companion mosquitto and nodered docker build.
 Using them with docker-Alice-L  inux-x86 is a good idea.
 They then communicate on an internal network, while you also can reach them from the outside.
 **Remember always start mosquitto before anything else also before installing Alice.**
+Build 'mosquitto' with `bash install.sh` then you get the right UID and GID in the container.
+With 'nodered' you just use `nodered-start.sh`
+Remember to edit Timezone.env to you needs for both.
 You can start/stop them with
   ```
   mosquitto-start.sh mosquitto-stop.sh